-Dr. Snježana Vrdoljak, senior research associate
+Dr. Snježana Vrdoljak, Scientific Advisor

 Snježana Vrdoljak was born in Zenica (Bosnia-Herzegovina) in 1966.
 In 1992 she graduated in History and Archaeology from the Faculty of Humanities and Social Sciences at the University of Zagreb.
 Two years later she received her Master's degree from the Department of Archaeology at the same Faculty and in 2000 she defended her doctoral dissertation “The problem of the transition from the older to the younger phase of the Urnfield culture in northern Croatia“.